ka8725/ka8725.github.com/_posts/2022-05-18-financial-plan-on-rails.md

 For sure, all of that is not for free: it requires special knowledge and experience working with the gems and the taken approach.

 In this article, you saw how to transform a raw idea that's implemented on pure SQL into a Web application.

+### Conclusion

+This post demonstrates how a primitive subtask solution (financial plan on PostgreSQL) can be reused by a more complicated and important task that's a ready Web application.

+Nowadays, the mix of technologies around Ruby allows to build mature soft fast.